electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/exterior/_index.md

 ---
 title: Audi e-tron exterior
 linktitle: Exterior
-description: Audi e-tron comes in different styling, colors and wheels
+description: There is a huge number of exterior options to the Audi e-tron.
+Paint colors, body shapes, wheels, paint styles, different optics, mirror types and many more options making it possible to have more than 50.000 different exterior designs.
 weight: 4
 ---

-Buying an Audi e-tron will require you to make lots of decision how the exeriour should be.
+So buying an Audi e-tron will require you to make lots of decision how the exeriour should be.

 ![Exterior](exterior.jpg "Audi e-tron Sportback")